Data lineage is a complex concept. What is such special about it?

 Let’s talk about these in more detail.

 My professional journey to data lineage has started with investigating the Basel Committee requirements on Banking Supervision‘s standard number 239: “Principles for effective risk data aggregation and risk reporting” (BCBS 239 or PERDARR).
-Later on, the EU General Data Protection Regulation (GDPR) , IFRS9, TRIM (Targeted review of internal models) and others came into the picture.
+Later on, the EU General Data Protection Regulation (GDPR), IFRS9, TRIM (Targeted review of internal models), and others came into the picture.
 Many specialists consider data lineage as the ultimate ‘remedy’ to meet these requirements.

 The funny thing is that you never find the term’ data lineage’ literally mentioned in these regulatory documents.

-All conclusions about the necessity of data lineage are based on careful investigating of legislation requirements and consequent matching of these requirements to the data management ammunition, with data lineage being part of it.
+All conclusions about the necessity of data lineage are based on careful investigation of legislation requirements and the consequent matching of these requirements to the data management ammunition, with data lineage being part of it.

 The company often deals with different types of business changes, such as changes in information needs and requirements, changes in application landscape, organizational changes, etc. As an example, let us consider a change in a database of a business application.
 Usually, data is transformed and processed through the chain of applications, as you can see in Figure 1:

-For the convenience, the chain consists of just a few applications, but in reality, especially in large companies, such chains consist of dozens of applications.
+For convenience, the chain consists of just a few applications, but in reality, especially in large companies, such chains consist of dozens of applications.

-Let’s assume that the database of one of the applications is changed, for example in ‘Company web-page’ (the starting point of the chain on the left side of the Figure 1).
+Let’s assume that one of the applications’ database is changed, for example, in ‘Company web-page’ (the starting point of the chain on the left side of Figure 1).
 It means that professionals will need to estimate all required changes in the consequent applications, including the impact on the end reports and/or dashboards.
 In this case, data lineage will be able to ease the impact analysis of the change.